Bread is relatively high in carbohydrate and calories so some people with diabetes may benefit from using alternatives to bread.

 A good substitute for pita bread or tortilla wraps is lettuce.
 Use the large outer leaves to ensure you have a large enough area to hold the filling.

-Lettuce leaves are gluten free, make for a very low carb and low calorie option and help towards reaching or exceeding the 5 portions of fruit and vegetables daily target.
+Lettuce leaves make for a very low carb and low-calorie option, and help towards reaching or exceeding the daily target of five portions of fruit and vegetables.

-Those looking to try their hand at cooking bread alternative can try almond bread.
-Almond bread is made using almond flour, which has a significantly lower carbohydrate value than wheat flour.
+Those looking to try their hand at cooking bread alternatives can try almond bread.
+Almond bread is made using almond flour or ground almonds, which has a significantly lower carbohydrate value than wheat flour.